biblibre/omeka-s-module-OctopusViewer/README.md

   - the right panel displays metadata for the currently selected media
 - Images are displayed within OpenSeadragon, allowing to zoom, rotate, and flip images
 - An optional IIIF Image server can be used
-- PDF files are displayed with the browser's built-in PDF viewer, if it exists.
+- PDF files are displayed with [pdfjs](https://mozilla.github.io/pdf.js/).
-  If the browser doesn't support PDF (like in most mobile browsers), pdfjs is used.
 - Fullscreen mode

 https://user-images.githubusercontent.com/306836/214820277-66234bf1-0db5-4002-b3e6-3f0d0b6da0dd.mp4